Muscle Fatigue? You know what it is.

 - Eat on a schedule.
 Plan your eating around when you’ll be working out to ensure your nutrients are hitting your bloodstream exactly when they need it most.If your starved, aching muscles get those nutrients quickly, they will rebuild quicker.
 That means less soreness and fatigue for you.

 - Drink lots of water.
 This shouldn’t even have to be said, but we’re saying it anyway.
 It’s crucial that you have enough water in your system because a loss of water causes a dangerous imbalance in your electrolytes and fluids.Try to drink an electrolyte-rich during your workout.
-Plan on drinking around 1.5L an hour.
+Plan on drinking around 1.5-2 litres a day.

 Regulate Your Workouts